-If you were involved in a car accident in Modesto CA, you may have a lot of questions on your mind about what to do.
-Getting medical care, missing work, having a broken car and finding legal help from a Modesto car accident lawyer are all common problems you may be facing following your accident.
+If you were involved in a car accident in Modesto, CA, you may have many questions about what to do.
+Getting medical care, missing work, having a broken car, and finding legal help from a Modesto car accident lawyer are all common problems you may face following your accident.
 These concerns are valid, but you have resources to get you through this.

-To help, here's a full guide to handling car accidents in Modesto and a review of some basic traffic laws in the area.
+To help, here's a complete guide to handling car accidents in Modesto, CA, and a review of some basic traffic laws in the area.

 Beware of Highway 99

-Both highways and smaller side streets can be dangerous in Modesto, but Highway 99 is notorious for accidents.
+Highways and smaller side streets can be dangerous, and car accident lawyers in Modesto will tell you that Highway 99 is one of the most dangerous spots.
 Here are a few examples.

 Laws That a Modesto Car Accident Lawyer Can Help You Understand

 A car accident lawyer in Modesto can help explain unique car accident laws for the area.
-However, while your attorney can explain how the laws apply to your specific accident, there are some general rules you should understand anyway.
+However, while your attorney can explain how the laws apply to your specific accident, there are some general rules you should understand.

-California requires that all drivers carry a minimum amount of car insurance and that they have proof of the insurance available to show police or rescuers in the event of an accident.
-Drivers must have between $15,000 and $30,000 in liability insurance ($5,00 for property damage).
-The benefit of this is that, assuming whoever caused your accident is following this law, there will at least be some insurance available to help compensate you for your injuries.
-If the other driver doesn't have insurance, a Modesto car accident lawyer can help you with next steps.
+California requires that all drivers carry a minimum amount of car insurance and have proof of the insurance available to show police or rescuers in the event of an accident.
+The State of California requires driver insurance to be between $15,000 and $30,000 in liability insurance ($5,00 for property damage).
+Assuming the person who caused your accident follows the law, insurance will be available to compensate you for your injuries.
+If the other driver doesn't have insurance, a Modesto car accident lawyer can help you with the next steps.

 If you're in an accident, California law requires you to file a report of what happened.
-However, if you call the police when the accident happens (as you should) the police will make the report.
-If you need to file on your own, you can do so online using form SR-1, through the California Department of Motor Vehicles website.
-Your Modesto accident attorney can help you determine whether a report was filed for your accident.
+However, if you call the police when the accident happens (as you should), the police will make the report.
+If you need to report a traffic accident in California, you will use form SR-1 on the California Department of Motor Vehicles website.
+A local Modesto accident attorney can help you determine whether a report was previously filed for your accident.

-If you ever need a copy of an accident report, you or your Modesto car accident lawyer can obtain one through the Modesto police, as accident reports are public records.
-However, you'll need to fill out the Request to Inspect Public Records form.
+If you ever need a copy of an accident report, you or your Modesto car accident lawyer can obtain one from the Modesto police, as accident reports are public records.
+However, you must fill out the Request to Inspect Public Records form.

 - Drivers making left turns or U-turns must always yield to oncoming traffic unless they have a marked turn arrow and the other driver has a red light.

 - Modesto is home to many mountains and mountainous roads.
 Drivers in Modesto may find themselves on partially blocked roads where only one vehicle at a time can pass.
-California law states that the vehicle that's going downhill must yield to the vehicle going uphill.
+California law states that the car going downhill must yield to the vehicle going uphill.